python-proptest: A comprehensive Python property-based testing library with pytest and unittest integration

 assert result is True

-The easiest way to use python-proptest is with pytest!
+python-proptest works seamlessly with unittest (the default Python testing framework) and pytest.
 Just add the @for_all decorator to your test methods, and python-proptest automatically generates hundreds of random test cases:

 import unittest